Sung-Huan/ANNOgesic/docs/source/test_case.rst

 `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ without ``-S``, Unfortunately, you have to re-map the reads again.
 You can assign parallel (``-p``) for mapping.

-For testing, we can reduce the running time by selecting the subset of reads (first 50000).
+In normal situation, the reads should be directly given to ``circrna``.
+However, we just want to test the subcommand.
+Thus, we can reduce the running time by selecting the subset of reads (first 50000) for only testing.

 ::